Skip to main content Skip to main menu

 • Able to lift a minimum of 20 pounds.

-• Demonstrate sufficient visual ability enough to load a fine (10-0) suture onto needles and needle holders with/without corrective lenses and while wearing safety glasses.
+• Demonstrate sufficient visual ability to load a fine (10-0) suture onto needles and needle holders with/without corrective lenses and while wearing safety glasses.

 • Demonstrate sufficient peripheral vision to anticipate and function while in the sterile surgical environment.